Snorkeling Hapuna Beach – Head for the Rocky Points

 Snorkeling Hapuna Beach is decent at either end around the rocky points, though the visibility is often low.
 It is one of the most beautiful beaches on the Big Island, and has been listed as one of the world’s best beaches.
 Every time we are here it is busy.
-It is on the Kohala Coast north of Kona and Waikoloa.
-The Westin Hapuna Beach Resort is situated on the north end of the beach.

 Note: This page is a sample from our popular Big Island Snorkeling Guide eBook available here.

 Note: Our suggestions are based on knowledge of the area.
 We hope you find them helpful.
 You can help us if you use the link(s) below.
 We may make a small commission, at no extra cost to you.